osiweb/unified_retro_keyboard/hardware/interface-ascii/README.md

 Note that the footprints for these diodes include a copper jumper on the TOP copper layer.
 If you install any of these diodes, you should cut the jumpers for those diodes.
-Otherwise the diodes do nothing.
+Otherwise the diodes would do nothing.

 If you are attaching a keyboard with a diode per key, then the diodes on the keys perform the same function, in addition to preventing "ghosting", so the per-row diodes do not need to be installed.

 ### DIP switch and associated diodes
+TYPICALLY INSTALLED.

 If you don't want to select keymaps or options via the DIP switch, then you may omit the DIP switch and diodes.
 If you do this, then you will have to set the keymap and all preferences in the firmware.
 DIP switches, you can set all your preferences in the firmware, or just accept the default behavior, and skip the DIP switch and Diodes D17-D20 and D24-D27.

 ### Second 74LS138 multiplexer (U4)
-Only needed if you have more than 8 rows (including the DIP switch).
+TYPICALLY INSTALLED.

+You may omit this if
+1. your keyboard matrix has 8 rows or fewer
+1. AND you don't want any DIP options
+1. AND you only want one pre-compiled keymap.

 ### The 74LS07 hex buffer (U5) and pullup R6
+TYPICALLY INSTALLED.

-The 74LS07 is only needed if you are using LED2 or LED3 on the keyboard, or the OUT2 open collector output.
+The 74LS07 is needed if you are using LED2 or LED3 on the keyboard, or the OUT2 open collector output.
+If OUT2 is not open collector, then use a 74LS04 instead.

 ### Diodes D21, D22, D23
+TYPICALLY INSTALLED.

 Some keyboards may not wire all keys into the matrix.
 For example, some other interface modules may assign special hardware functions to certain keys.
 Those keys are brought directly to the keyboard connector.
 For the classic keyboard,